biurad/php-framework/README.md

 # BiuradPHP is a high performance framework with expressive, elegant syntax, and great security.

-BiuradPHP is designed to provide modern and rapid development of websites, web applications and web services, focusing on `Separation of Concerns`, not a strict complaint framework rule (eg: MVC).
+BiuradPHP is designed to provide modern and rapid development of websites, web applications and web services.
+Focusing on `Separation of Concerns`, not a strict complaint framework rule (eg: MVC).
 With BiuradPHP you enjoy maximum customization, and overall flexibility with no limitations.
 BiuradPHP is fast, light, secure and flexible.

 **`Please note that this documentation is currently work-in-progress.
 Feel free to contribute.`**